rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 The Party:
+-pulls magic from SOULS
+-has little morals for anyone
 1. <span style="color:#92d050">Maleous</span> - ME a turtle with a slow British accent.
 Clarence & Terrance - Childhood pets of Maleous.
 From Viaqeris, Opacaro.
 2. <span style="color:#7030a0">Tek'urat</span> (Specter, Dawn) - Roommate from "swampish".
 Frill neck lizard folk, viacarys is lizard folk "home".
 A few lizard folk with scars around wrists or ankles around Leunoveon.
 	1. Long term goal to teach how to read/write common.